MicroBinfie/MicroBinfie.github.io/pages/press.md

 ---

 The following multimedia is free for the public to use.
-If you use them, please let us know so that we can include that material here!
+If you invite us or use our multimedia, please let us know, so that we might link to your work from this page!

 ## Podcast metrics